dascritch/cpu-audio/FEATURES.md

 </cpu-audio>
 </div>

-Advanced users can create their own graphic theme UI, [as this one with a direct download button instead of the action panel](examples/Build_with_download_action.html)
+Advanced users can create their own graphic theme UI, [as this one, minimilized in a single big button](examples/Theme_big-square.html)

 Highlighting text amond chapters
 --------------------------------

-If you use a chapter track with name chapters <a href="https://dascritch.github.io/cpu-audio/applications/chapters_editor.html">(you can generate them here)</a>, you can use a CSS rule to highlight a portion of your text with the playing audio.
+If you use a chapter track with name chapters ([you can generate them here](https://dascritch.github.io/cpu-audio/applications/chapters_editor.html))</a>, you can use a CSS rule to highlight a portion of your text with the playing audio.

 <cpu-audio